Turbo Takeaways

 Your monthly income must fall within the program’s specified income limits to qualify.
 Additionally, some programs are designed for older adults with disabilities or specific medical conditions, so there may be other eligibility criteria you must satisfy.

-6 Tips To Get Financial Help for Seniors on Social Security
+6 Tips to Get Financial Help for Seniors on Social Security

-While a lot of senior assistance programs are available through the government and non-profit organizations, many fail to take advantage of these due to a lack of knowledge.
-Below are a few tips to help you make the most of the programs and benefits you may have access to.
+While many senior assistance programs are available through government and non-profit organizations, some seniors fail to take advantage of these due to a lack of knowledge.
+From grocery stimulus programs to medical care plans, seniors can access financial assistance in various ways.

 1. Use the Right Tools to Research